kazelise/moderndb/README.md

 ## AI Integration Details

 *   The AI assistant uses the OpenRouter API to process natural language queries.
-*   You need to have a valid OpenRouter API key configured in `app.py` (variable `DEFAULT_API_KEY`) or set via the UI for the AI features to work reliably.
+*   You need to have a valid OpenRouter API key configured for AI features to work reliably, which can be set through:
+    * Environment variables (most secure, see `.env.example`)
+    * The AI Settings panel in the UI (persists in session storage)
-*   The UI now allows for customizing the API URL and model selection via the AI Settings panel.
+*   The enhanced UI now allows for:
+    * Setting custom API URLs (useful for self-hosted LLM endpoints or enterprise scenarios)
+    * Selecting different AI models from the OpenRouter ecosystem
+    * Secure session-based storage of credentials (not saved to disk)
 *   The `system_prompt` in `app.py` defines the capabilities and JSON output format expected from the AI model.
 This prompt is crucial for the AI to understand the available commands and data structure.
 *   The `ai_cmd_to_str` function in `app.py` converts the AI-generated JSON command into a string format that can be processed by the `parse_terminal_command` function.
+*   The application now implements a secure credential flow that prioritizes environment variables over session storage, with fallback to defaults.

 ## Docker Deployment